Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-20-exorcisms.md

 "Huh?"

 Allison paused.
 "Okay, so, I'm not exactly Miss Technobabble." she said.
-"But...did you ever see this old TV show, *Stargate*?"
+"But... did you ever see this old TV show, *Stargate*?"

 "Sure.
 My brother Wei brought all the DVDs on eBay."

 "Well, we've kinda got one of those downstairs."
 Allison said. "but, like, less dramatic.
 It's called a Jump Array.
 Neat piece of kit!"

 Xiù gaped at her.
-"Wait, so...you could send me home *right now?*" she asked.
+"Wait, so... you could send me home *right now?*" she asked.

 "Not right now, no. We need to get to a station with an FTL relay, send a message to Earth via Cimbrean, wait for-"